neontribe/www/README.md

     nvm use
     npm install -g yarn
     yarn
-    yarn develop
+    yarn dev
     ```

 1.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:8000`!

-    *Note: You'll also see a second link: `http://localhost:8000/___graphql`.
+    _Note: You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Save your changes and the browser will update in real time!